grafana/grafana/docs/sources/enterprise/access-control/_index.md

 ### Resources

-If a user needs access to a specific Grafana resource, you can assign a role with required permissions to the relevant Organization role or Grafana Server Admin role.
+If a user needs access to a specific Grafana resource, you can assign a role with required permissions to the relevant Organization role or Grafana Admin role.
 Currently, only subset of resources can be controlled by fine-grained permissions.
 Refer to [Managing roles and permissions]({{< relref "./managing-roles-permissions.md" >}}) for more information.

-## Turn off access control

-If for any reason you would like to turn off access control and use the existing [permissions]({{< relref "../../permissions/_index.md" >}}) model, update your configuration file and remove `accesscontrol` flag from the feature toggles block.